qradiolink/qradiolink/docs/README_MMDVM_operation.md

 # MMDVM operation mode

 QRadioLink can act as a SDR base station transceiver for DMR, System Fusion, D-Star or M17 by connecting to MMDVM-SDR, a fork of MMDVM which runs on Linux operating systems.
 MMDVM-SDR is slightly different from the original MMDVM software and is tested and developed at https://codeberg.org/qradiolink/MMDVM-SDR on the `mmdvm_sdr` branch.
 A fork of MMDVMHost is also necessary, which is maintained at https://codeberg.org/qradiolink/MMDVMHost-SDR on the `mmdmv_sdr` branch.

+# DMR tier III trunked radio base station mode

+QRadioLink can also act as a DMR tier III trunked radio base station using MMDVM-SDR, MMDVMHost-SDR, DMRGateway and dmrtc (https://codeberg.org/qradiolink/dmrtc).
+This mode requires using the **trunking** branch from MMDVM-SDR, MMDVMHost-SDR and DMRGateway, and the master branch of dmrtc.

+# Single and multi-carrier

 QRadioLink can work either as a normal single channel transceiver or as a multi-channel / multi-carrier transceiver.
-So far only DMR, System Fusion and M17 have been tested and confirmed to work, but D-Star and other digital modes should work as well.
+So far only DMR, System Fusion and M17 have been tested and confirmed to work, but D-Star and other digital modes supported by MMDVM should work as well.

-Multi-carrier and single carrier MMDVM modes are only supported with LimeSDR devices so far due to the need for device timestamps used in TDMA mode.
-So far the LimeNet-Micro and the LimeSDR-mini were tested and confirmed to function in this mode.
+Multi-carrier and single carrier MMDVM modes are only supported with LimeSDR and Ettus USRP devices so far due to the need for device timestamps used in TDMA mode.
+The LimeNet-Micro, the LimeSDR-mini and the USRP B20X were tested and confirmed to function in this mode.
+Other UHD based devices (AntSDR?) may also work but were not tested.

-Support for other devices like Ettus USRP or BladeRF may be added in the future.
+Support for other devices like BladeRF may be added in the future.
 If you have such hardware and are interested in getting it working, please create a pull request based on the `next` branch.

-Due to performance issues, MMDVM modes do not work well on ARM Linux platforms like Raspberry Pi.
+Due to performance issues, MMDVM multi-carrier modes do not work very well on ARM Linux platforms like Raspberry Pi.
 Some work is currently done to attempt to address this, but at the moment it is recommended to run MMDVM modes on x86_64 platforms with at least 4 cores.

 ## Installation